AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/get-started/quickstart.md

 - React Native 0.71 or above;
 - NodeJs 16.18 or above;
 - For iOS, Xcode 14 or above;
-- For Android, Android Studio 2022 or above.
+- For Android, Android Studio 2022 or above;
+- You have a valid Agora project with users and tokens generated.
+See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Implementation